 University of Cambridge Enterprise Fund

 The University of Cambridge Enterprise Fund is not currently fundraising.
-A similar fund, also managed by Parkwalk, University of Oxford Innovation Fund V, is open for investment.
-Wealth Club is the only non-advised broker to offer this.
+A similar fund, which Parkwalk also manages, Parkwalk Opportunities EIS is open for investment.
+The fund invests in university spinouts mainly from the universities of Oxford, Cambridge, and Bristol.

 Alternatively, you can register below to receive an alert when the University of Cambridge Enterprise Fund opens.
 This is not expected until early 2020.